NATIONAL DONOR SABBATH

 National Donor Sabbath is observed annually two weekends before Thanksgiving, from Friday through Sunday.
 This three-day observance seeks to include the days of worship for major religions practiced in the United States.
 During National Donor Sabbath, faith leaders from many religions, donor families, transplant recipients, and donation and transplantation professionals participate in services and programs to educate the public about the need for the lifesaving and healing gifts passed to others through transplantation, while also encouraging people to register their decision to be organ, eye and tissue donors.

-We invite you to use the following downloadable resources within your local communities and houses of worship.
-You can also reach out to your local Donate Life contact if you are interested in hosting an event in your local community, want to find out how to get involved in an existing event, or would like more resources customized with your local state registry information.
+We invite you to share our social media posts and downloadable resources with your local communities and houses of worship (great to include in a program, newsletter or email communication).
+You can also reach out to your local Donate Life contact if you want to find out how to get involved in an existing virtual or in-person event.

 There are several versions of the below resources, so that you may use them either during this observance or any time of year for outreach to religious communities.